 Huh?
 Ryo looked around.
 Who said that?

 The urgency was eerie and Ryo did not like having a creepy voice in his head encouraging him to fight and kill something.
 He tried to ignore it and demanded, "Let them go!"
+Oh yeah, that'll stop him.

 "So, the last of the senshi!"
 Sarenbo replied, moving closer.
 "You must have the Shiroi Kikotei.
 Give it to me!"